Document status: ⚠️ DRAFT

 • FIXME: Expand on this topic

-1. (CPANSec-2024) A dependency that is unstated.
+1. (CPANSec-2024) A dependency that is used but unstated.

 • An implied dependency is a component that is required to perform an action or functionality, but has not been explicitly stated as required.